Abstract Guidelines & Submission - deadline extended

 Please provide a short biography of no more than approximately 100 words of the presenting author(s) with your submission.

 You should keep all emails sent to you regarding your abstract submission.
-Once you have made your submission, you can return and edit it until the closing date for submission 21 February 2018.
-After this date, no amendments will be permitted.
+Once you have made your submission you can return and edit it until the closing date for submission 9 March 2018.
+After this date no amendments will be permitted.

 It is the responsibility of submitting authors to verify that their submission has been received.
 You will be sent an automated confirmation email to confirm receipt of your submission.
 If you do not receive this confirmation, please contact the Conference Managers.